Queatz/Shoutlings/Readme.md

 Shoutlings
 ==========

-A lightweight shoutbox backend using jQyery, PHP, and SQLite.
+A lightweight shoutbox backend using jQuery, PHP, and SQLite.

 Usage
 -----